LivelyCarpet87/Mindustry-HTTP-Wrapper/README.md

 > ![UI Screenshot 1](https://github.com/LivelyCarpet87/Mindustry-HTTP-Wrapper/blob/main/docs/UI-Screenshot-1.png?raw=true)
 > ![UI Screenshot 2](https://github.com/LivelyCarpet87/Mindustry-HTTP-Wrapper/blob/main/docs/UI-Screenshot-2.png?raw=true)

+# About Arbitrary Code Execution
+Mindustry servers have the ability to execute javascript code.
+This includes code that can hack your server.
+As a result.
+Arbitrary commands execution (for commands outside of the whitelisted commands in the project) and user text input is disabled by default.
+However, if you really trust your password and my code, or care little about your server being coopted into the next big botnet, you can always re-enable that feature.

 # Mindustry Setup (Linux Server)
 The following tutorial for setup assumed you have a Ubuntu server with Nginx and python3 installed.
 If your situation differs, your mileage may vary.
 Feel free to open an issue to ask for help.
 A tutorial for installing Nginx can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04).